openssl/openssl/doc/designs/evp_skey.md

 EVP_SKEY Design
 ===============

-We currently presume that symmetric keys are represnted as octet buffer.
+We currently presume that symmetric keys are represented as octet buffer.
 It may be not relevant for the situation of hardware-backed providers, such as PKCS#11 or TPM.

 This is a design of using opaque usage in symmetric encryption.

-It's quite obvious that EVP_SKEY will have to be modeled after EVP_PKEY insofar that it will have to have a cache of provider-specific instances of a key reference, for any provider that supports this key form.
-It's also quite obvious that if the "origin" key is a reference to a provider-backed symmetric key that support exporting "a bunch of bytes", that can be cached and made unattached to any provider, and become useful to any current cipher.
+If the provider allows key exporting, the internal representation of the EVP_SKEY is "a bunch of bytes", that can be cached and made unattached to any provider, and become useful to any current cipher supporting the symmetric key in byte form.

 For the clarity, speaking about cipher algorithm below, we understand that *any* algorithm accepting a symmetric key should be suitable to deal with EVP_SKEY object.

-We do **not** plan EVP_PKEY for this purpose.
+We do **not** plan using EVP_PKEY for this purpose.

 Libcrypto perspective
 ---------------------